If you’re shopping for a new all-purpose kitchen knife or trying to figure out which one to use, you might be wondering:

 - Should You Buy a Santoku Knife, a Chef’s Knife, or Both?

-Santoku Knife vs. Chef’s Knife: Key Points
+Santoku Knife vs. Chef’s Knife: Quick Summary

 Blade Design: Santoku knives have a straight edge with a well-pronounced, downward-curved spine.
 In contrast, chef’s knives have a curved edge that facilitates a rocking motion known as the “rock chop.”
 Santokus knives often have a hollow edge (evenly-spaced vertical indentations) to prevent food from sticking—most chef’s knives do not have a hollow edge.